Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP24_Final_Report.tex.md

 ### Limitations

 Standard *k*-means clustering requires a careful selection of initial cluster centers.
 A different initialization may yield to a different number of iterations required for convergence, and a different clustering results.
 However, in some cases, the algorithm may not converge at all.
-In addition, the algorithm produces a clustering that attains local optimum, and more importantly, there may be different cluster assignments that have the same optimal scores.
+In addition, the algorithm produces a clustering that attains local optimum, and more importantly, there may be different cluster assignments that have the same optimal scores [11].
 Last but not least, the standard k-means clustering is vulnerable to the noise, thus its reliability is compromised provided the data is fuzzy.

 ### Comparions between *k*-means and FCM